irishgreencitrus/godot-build-cli-go/README.md

 >scons: building terminated because of errors.
 >sh: 1: clang++: not found
 >```
->you don't have clang installed!
+>You don't have clang installed!
 Install it using your package manager before opening an issue

 Also if your OS is not in this list, consider it useless for now.
 However downloading should work no matter the OS.
 ```